ISISComputingGroup/ibex_developers_manual/Deployment-strategy.md

 * Instruments that need to be patched mid-cycle will be running a [patch release], (https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Creating-a-release#patch-release).
 The patch release has just enough in it over an above a standard release that the instrument can run.

 Ideally instruments are updated each time they have down time.

+# Justification

+## Of phased release

+We do not want to update all instruments at one time because if there is a bug then we have to patch all instruments and support them all in one go.
+We do not physically have enough time to do a release on every instrument each cycle We don't want instruments to get too far behind current release because they would most likely encounter bugs when upgrading multiple versions.

+## Of keeping all IOCs etc in one release

+It is hard to be certain that various parts of the system do not effect the IOC.
+They depend on modules and more generally epics base.
+So we would need to system test the components in the various combinations at various releases.